fuglaro/filet-cloud/README.md

 Cloc'ing in at under 500 lines of code, plus a lean count of dependencies, there is not much to this.
 The code is separated into the following areas:
 * [main.go](https://github.com/fuglaro/filet-cloud-web/blob/main/main.go) - the primary server dishing out frontend html and Javascript and fielding WebAPI requests to interact with the SFTP server.
+* [static/storage.js](https://github.com/fuglaro/filet-cloud-web/blob/main/static/storagge.js) - the interface for interacting with the storage.
-* [template/main.html](https://github.com/fuglaro/filet-cloud-web/blob/main/template/main.html) - the HTML for the main frontend browser page.
+* [static/browse.html](https://github.com/fuglaro/filet-cloud-web/blob/main/static/browse.html) - the HTML for the main frontend browser page.
 * [static/main.js](https://github.com/fuglaro/filet-cloud-web/blob/main/static/main.js) - the Javascript for the main frontend browser page.
-* [template/open/\*](https://github.com/fuglaro/filet-cloud-web/tree/main/template/open) - the HTML for plugin viewers and editors for different file types.
-First looks for file extension matches with `template/open/ext.<file-extension>.html`, then looks for mime type matches with `template/open/<mime-type>/<sub-type>.html`, then falls back to `fallback.html`.
-Templates are all resolved with `{{.P}}` as the path of the file to open, and `{{.M}}` as the detected MIME type.
+* [static/open/\*](https://github.com/fuglaro/filet-cloud-web/tree/main/static/open) - the HTML for plugin viewers and editors for different file types.
+First looks for file extension matches with `static/open/ext.<file-extension>.html`, then looks for mime type matches with `static/open/<mime-type>/<sub-type>.html`, then falls back to `fallback.html`.
 * [static/open/\*](https://github.com/fuglaro/filet-cloud-web/tree/main/static/open) - the Javascript and other static files for the plugin viewers and editors.

 Why no fancy frontend framework? - The design of the code and tool is too simple to justify any need.
 Frameworks should facilitate simplification, and this is already simple.